JoelGit/vpnconfig/readme.md

 Based on iOS VPN Profile Generator by Kris Linquist (@klinquist).

 Updated to include **Payload Organization**.
-I didn't like seeing 'Unknown' in the iOS VPN settings
+I didn't like seeing 'Unknown' in the iOS VPN settings.